For US residents only.

 You can also visit our website at: www.OncologyAccessNow.com

-Novartis Pharmaceuticals Corporation is committed to providing access to our medications for those most in need through the Novartis Patient Assistance Fund Inc. (NPAF).
-NPAF provides assistance to patients experiencing financial hardship who have no third-party insurance coverage for their medicines.
+Through the Novartis Patient Assistance Fund Inc. (NPAF), Novartis provides assistance to patients experiencing financial hardship who have no third-party insurance coverage for their medicines.
 For more information, visit www.PatientAssistanceNow.com.

 These organizations and websites are independently operated and are not managed by Novartis Pharmaceuticals Corporation.
 Novartis assumes no responsibility for any information they may provide.